galdor/erl-jsv/doc/handbook.md

 ## Default types
 ### any
 Represents any JSON value.

-The type does not support any constraint.
+Constraints:

+- `value`: a JSON value the value must be equal to.

 ### null
 Represents a `null` JSON constant.
 This type does not support any constraint.